 - 1. Students may not initiate direct contact with clinics of interest by any means at any time. - 2.
 Students may send emails with information requesting a potential new clinical site to the DCE. - 3.
-If a site initiates contact with a student, the student should redirect the clinic to communicate with the DCE. - 4.
-The DCE will follow the specific standard outlined in the UAB Department of Physical Therapy's Procedure for selection of a new site for clinical education.
-Students should be aware the process can take greater than one year and not all clinical sites are interested in partnering for clinical education purposes.
+If a potential clinical education site initiates contact with a student, the student should redirect the clinic to communicate with the DCE. - 4.
+The DCE will follow the specific standard outlined in the UAB Department of Physical Therapy's procedures for selection of a new site for clinical education.
+Students should be aware the process can take greater than one year, and not all clinics are interested in partnering for clinical education purposes.

-J. Procedures to Select Clinics for Full-Time Clinical Education Experiences
+J. Procedures to Assign Part-Time Integrated Clinical Education (ICE) Experiences: